danger

 Hear from Senator Jeff Merkley about WIFIA and the Bull Run Treatment Projects

-We locked in a 1.89 percent interest rate for the WIFIA loan—below the current rate of inflation—that will save millions in debt-service repayment and help protect Portland ratepayers from the risks of rising costs.
+We locked in a 1.89 percent interest rate for our first WIFIA loan in 2021, and our second WIFIA loan has a 4.49 percent interest rate.
+Based on rate projections, these loans will save Portland ratepayers $387 million in repayment costs.
 WIFIA’s flexible terms also allow us to spread repayment over many years so more future ratepayers who are getting the benefits of the projects help share in the costs.

-Our total loan amount for the Bull Run Treatment Projects is $726.6 million.
-The loan covers direct project costs, indirect costs, inflation, bond reserves, and interest costs—plus a project contingency.
+Our total loan amount for the Bull Run Treatment Projects is $1,045.6 million.
+The loans cover direct project costs, indirect costs, inflation, bond reserves, and interest costs—plus a project contingency.
 We're using the project contingency to help manage potential risk of additional cost escalation given the uncertainty of the construction economy.

 Calculating the WIFIA loan amount for the Bull Run Treatment Projects.